$1,500 off our anniversary package, celebrating 15 years in business!

 Q: How do I adjust pH correctly?

-1. Test water with strips or a test kit.
+Test your water with strips or a test kit to determine the pH balance.

-2. If pH is low, add pH Plus
+- If pH is low, add pH Plus.

-3. If pH is high, add pH Minus
+- If pH is high, add pH Minus.

-4. Add in small amounts, let it circulate 20–30 minutes, then retest.
+- Always add in small amounts, let it circulate for 20–30 minutes, and then retest for accuracy.

 4. Total Alkalinity

-Think of TA as a shock absorber for pH:
+Think of Total Alkalinity (TA) as a shock absorber for pH balance:

-• Low TA → pH bounces all over the place.
+Low TA → pH bounces all over the place, making it difficult to maintain stability in your water care routine.

 Q: What if my TA is off?

-• pH swings a lot (hard to keep stable)
+- pH swings a lot, making it challenging to keep stable.

-• Can be corrosive to equipment over time
+- Can be corrosive to equipment over time, impacting your hot tub's calcium hardness.

 Q: How do I adjust TA?

-Aerate the water (run jets, blowers) to help pH rise back while TA gradually comes down.
+Aerate the water (run jets, blowers) to help pH rise back while TA gradually comes down, ensuring that your hot tub chemistry remains balanced.

 5. Calcium Hardness

-• Water becomes “hungry” and can pull minerals from metal parts and surfaces (corrosion/etching).
+Too low calcium hardness (CH < 150 ppm): Water becomes 'hungry' and can pull minerals from metal parts and surfaces, leading to corrosion or etching.

 6. Shock: What, Why, How Often?